Replenishment methods and calculations

 The calculations for the replenishment methods start with the As of date specified in the Replenish Inventory page.
 The As of date determines:

-- The date the system starts to assess which items need reordering
+- The date Intacct starts to assess which items need reordering

-- The period of time for determining the demand forecast during the supplier lead time (As of date + Lead time days) for the demand forecast methods (by single value and by fluctuating values)
+- The period of time used to determine the demand forecast during the supplier lead time (As of date + Lead time days) for both demand forecast methods

 - The date for calculating the current net inventory (On Hand + On Order - On Hold)

-- The period of time for calculating the net activity for future-dated purchasing, order entry, and inventory transactions (As of date + Lead time days) for the demand forecast methods (by single value and by fluctuating values)
+- The period of time used to calculate the net activity for future-dated Purchasing, Order Entry, and Inventory transactions (As of date + Lead time days) for both demand forecast methods

-The following fields are at the item level in the Supplier history tab and at the item-warehouse level in the General tab for each warehouse listed for the item, unless otherwise noted:
+The following fields display at the item level on the Supplier history tab and at the item-warehouse level on the General tab for each listed warehouse, unless otherwise noted:

 |---|---|---|---|